pltr/onering/README.md

 ### FAQ

 * **Why four different implementations instead of just one (MPMC)?**
     _There are optimizations to be made in each case.
-They can have tremendous effect on performance._
+They can have significant effect on performance._

 * **Which one should I use?**
     _If you're not sure, MPMC will likely to be the safest choice._